 ?authSource=admin: tells MongoDB where the user credentials are stored to authenticate against.

 &ssl=true: Only present on deployments that have ssl-enabled at provision, it is necessary to connect to those deployments.

 Users and authentication are handled by the admin database.
 After you have created users and granted them access to your deployment, tell MongoDB to authenticate your users through the admin database with the

 ?authSource=admin parameter sent in on your connection string.

 To connect and communicate with your MongoDB deployment via command-line use the mongo shell.
 It comes packaged with MongoDB distribution, so install the package that is appropriate for your platform.

-If you are using a SSL enabled deployment, you need to make sure that you also install an ssl-enabled MongoDB package.
-Current downloads for Windows and Linux MongoDB include SSL support.
-For Mac OS X, SSL is not compiled in by default, and you will need to install it with SSL.
+If you are using a TLS/SSL enabled deployment, you need to make sure that you also install an ssl-enabled MongoDB package.
+Current downloads for Windows and Linux MongoDB include TLS/SSL support.
+For Mac OS X, TLS/SSL is not compiled in by default, and you will need to install it with TLS/SSL.
 For example, using Homebrew on OSX

 brew install mongodb --with-openssl

---ssl flag and one of the two required flags that go with it
+To connect the mongo shell with a self-signed certificate, use one of the two required flags that go with it: